rajabia/rajabia2.github.io/project.md

 * **Frequency Estimation in Single-Frequency Complex Tone Problem from Limited Number of Noisy Observations** In this project, we investigated frequency estimation in single-frequency complex tone problem from limited number of noisy observations.
 We estimate the frequency with two different estimators ans  derived the Carmer-Rao lower bounds for all parameters of multiple-frequency complex tone problem.
 [Report](./projects/Frequency_Estimation.pdf)

-* **Movie Recommender System** Today, recommender systems are one of the main part of e-commerce business.
-These systems try to find similar items to ones that the target costumer was interested before based on the given rates to them.
-Besides of huge number of users an movies, the similar rates for two items can not guarantee that these items are similar in real-world.
-In this project, we proposed a method to decrease search space and demonstrated.[Report](projects/RecommenderSystem.pdf)

 * **Dental Growth Rates Approximation** In this project, we tended to investigate the dental growth rate for 27 kids and compare the rates for girls and boys.
 In this regard, I used 3 different models to describe the dental growth rate.
 At the end, I used these models to predict jaw's size for random selected samples.
 [Report](projects/DentalGrowth.pdf)